Fact checkedFact Checked

 Kidney Beans

-High in both protein and fiber, kidney beans are an ideal vegan go-to ingredient when weight loss is the goal.
-Their nutritional profile, texture, and versatility make them a prime candidate for replacing meat[4] in your favorite recipes.
+High in both protein and fiber, kidney beans are an ideal vegan go-to ingredient for your healthy weight loss goal.
+Their nutritional profile, texture, and versatility make them a prime candidate for replacing meat[3] in your favorite vegan recipes.

-The fiber in kidney beans will help you feel full, which can make it easier to lose weight on a vegan diet.
-When beans are mixed with brown rice, they become a complete protein, making them an excellent option for maintaining muscle mass while losing fat.
+The fiber in kidney beans will keep you feeling full, which can make it easier to lose weight on a vegan diet.
+When beans are mixed with brown rice, they become a complete protein, making them an excellent option for maintaining muscle mass while losing body fat.

 Kidney beans are also inexpensive and abundant on grocery store shelves.
-When seasoned properly, they’re a delicious way to curb any lingering cravings for ground beef or chicken.
+When seasoned properly, they’re a delicious way to curb any lingering cravings for animal products like ground beef or chicken.

 Almond Butter

 As a spread, almond butter perfectly complements fresh fruit like apples and strawberries.
 It can be added to smoothies for an extra blast of creaminess and flavor or mixed into oatmeal with a bit of cinnamon for a tasty breakfast.
-But proceed with caution – almond butter is high in fat and so calories can add up quickly.
-To support weight loss, stick to the serving size on the label.
+But proceed with caution – almond butter is high in fat so calories consumed can add up quickly.
+To support weight loss efforts, stick to the serving size on the label.

 Hemp Seeds